-The Tom Joyner Foundation was founded in 1998 as the brainchild of nationally syndicated radio personality Tom Joyner.
+The Tom Joyner Foundation was founded in 1998 as the brainchild of the former nationally syndicated radio personality Tom Joyner.
 The mission of the Foundation is to support historically black colleges and universities (HBCUs) with scholarships, endowments and capacity-building enhancements.

 - Provide diverse academic opportunities for HBCU students to become global citizens

 - Provide HBCU students with scholarships and access to special programs to help them complete their college degrees

 - Develop initiatives to strengthen HBCUs through capacity-building and marketing